leonjza/frida-boot/course/2-chapter-2/return.md

 It may often happen that you have a stripped binary.
 That means a binary that has all symbols stripped.
 If that is the case, even the `DebugSymbol` API will not be able to help you.
 An alternative strategy in this case would be to determine the offset of the function you are interested in using reverse engineering efforts and calculating the targets functions location after leaking a modules base address with Frida.

 For example, let's quickly go back to `gdb` and ask for the address of `rand_range`.
-Note, if your binary is stripped, this wont be possible.
+Note, if your binary is stripped, this won’t be possible.
 You will only have the assembly to work with!

 ```text
 ~/code$ gdb -q ./pew